Camille Bellaigue: Biography

 In 1884, the French Academy awarded him the Vitet prize in 1894 for his book Psychologie musicale, which he published the previous year with Delgrave.

 A follower of Charles Maurras and a Papal gentleman to Pius X, he married the niece of Herman Hoskier.
 His daughter, Marie-Élisabeth Bellaigue, married the French politician Jacques Vendroux and was a close friend of Yvonne de Gaulle.
 He died in Paris on October 3, 1930.

+Bellaigue also worked as piano and voice teacher.
+He taught singing to Wilfrid Pelletier and also coached him on piano in the French operatic repertoire.